ysl2/gemini-cli.nvim/README.md

+> [!NOTE]
+> This repo is forked and minor changes from <https://github.com/JunYang-tes/gemini-nvim>, thanks to original author.

 >**NOTE**
 >
 >If you want to use the current Neovim instance when editing diffs, please install this: [Gemini fork](https://github.com/JunYang-tes/gemini-cli.nvim) ([npm](https://www.npmjs.com/package/gemini-cli-neovim)) instead of official [Google Gemini CLI](https://github.com/google/gemini-cli)